 Outside, there is ample parking to the front and side and a level rear garden.
-Subject to permissions, it may be possible to build a carport or garage – there is certainly room.
-In addition to the mainly lawned garden at the rear, across the driveway is a small paddock area of 0.7 acres.
+In addition to the mainly lawned garden at the rear, across the driveway is an optional small paddock area of 0.7 acres.
 This is mainly wild and part of it houses the shared treatment plant, but this could be fenced off to leave the remaining paddock.

 Agents Note: When the barns were converted, the land was split and the ownership of the drive, treatment plant and additional land (see plan) is under the ownership of Orchard Barn.
-There are rights of way in place and contributions payable by neighbours for upkeep, although an informal agreement has been working well where neighbours are happy to play their part in upkeep.
+The advertised price is for the barn with parking and garden.
+The additional land and drive is an option.

 Please see the floorplan for room sizes.